OpenDominion/OpenDominion/README.md

 ## Progress

-Although in development, OpenDominion is already playable as an open beta.
+Although in development, OpenDominion is already playable.
 See the [links](#links) section below.

 Status bars displayed here show the current state of a system or page.
-Pretty much everything that has some status is already present in one way or another on the open beta.
+Pretty much everything that has some status is already present in one way or another.

 ### Systems